plone/heroku-buildpack-plone/Readme.md

     $ heroku open
     $ heroku logs -t

-The buildpack will detect that your app is a Plone app if your repo has the file `heroku.cfg` in the root.
+The buildpack will detect that your app is a Plone app if your repo has the file `buildout.cfg` in the root.
 Heroku will use `zc.buildout` to install your dependencies and "vendor" a copy of the Plone runtime into your slug.
 The buildpack will define a default ``Procfile`` so you don't have to manually create it.
 The buildpack will also provision a free-tier PostgreSQL DB for persistence.

 If you want general information about Heroku, you can read [how Heroku works](https://devcenter.heroku.com/articles/how-heroku-works).